Canalipalpata

-A radiole is a heavily ciliated feather-like tentacle found in highly organized clusters on the crowns of Canalipalpata.
-Canalipalpata is an order of sessile marine polychaete worms consisting of 31 families (including the Sabellidae, Serpulidae, Terebellidae, and Alvinellidae, a family of deep-sea worms associated with hydrothermal vents).
-These benthic annelid tube worms employ radioles primarily for alimentation.
-While their primary role is to function as an organ for filter feeding, radioles also serve as respiratory organs.
-Because of their role in gas exchange, radioles are often referred to as "gills".

-Anatomical location
+Canalipalpata, also known as bristle-footed annelids or fan-head worms, is an order of polychaete worms consisting of 31 families such as the Serpulidae (tubeworms), Sabellidae (fanworms and feather duster worms), and Siboglinidae (beardworms) of the suborder Sabellida, and the Alvinellidae, a family of worms often associated with hydrothermal vents (though a number of Siboglinids also inhabit hydrothermal vents, like the giant tube worm Riftia pachyptila).
+Most canalipalpatans are considered to be tube worms, with some exceptions.

+Description

+The Canalipalpata have no teeth or jaws.
+Most are filter feeders.
+They have grooved palpi, which are covered in cilia.
+These cilia are used to transport food particles to the mouth.
+However, the cilia and grooves have been lost in the Siboglinidae family.

-Canalipalpata have a head located at the anterior end of the body.
-The head is formed by the fusion of a funnel-shaped, symmetrical peristomium with the prostomium.
+The head of Canalipalpata is located at the anterior end of the body, and is formed by the fusion of a funnel-shaped, symmetrical peristomium with the prostomium.
 The prostomium bears a specialized mouth appendage which is referred to as a branchial crown.
 The crown functions as both a sieve and a gill.
 The animal can extend the crown from its calcareous tube for feeding and gas exchange, and rapidly retract it when disturbed or threatened.

+Radioles are heavily ciliated feather-like tentacle found in highly organized clusters on the crowns of Canalipalpata.
+The radioles are primarily for alimentation, being used for filter feeding, though these also serve as respiratory organs.
+Because of their role in gas exchange, radioles are often referred to as "gills".

-The crown consists of two bundles (one right and one left) of featherlike tentacles known as branchiae, or radioles.
+The radioles (or sometimes branchiae; Ancient Greek for gills) forms the crown, which consists of two radiole bundles (one right and one left).
 Each of these bundles consists of a single row of radioles attached to a branchial stalk and curved into a semicircle.
 These two semicircles form the funnel-shaped branchial crown.
-The mouth is located at the apex of the funnel, between the two branchial stalks.
+The mouth is located at the apex (top) of the funnel, between the two branchial stalks.